jordanf2001/brain-dynamics-psilocybin/README.md

 These plots were used as sanity checks to inspect the distribution of static FC values and ROI-level mean connectivity.
 They are not interpreted as ROI-level neurobiological findings.

+## Dynamic Functional Connectivity

+Dynamic FC was estimated using a sliding-window approach.
+The pilot run was divided into 45 overlapping windows.
+For each window, a Fisher z-transformed FC matrix was computed.
+The dFC outputs include:

+1. **Window-level mean FC trajectory**: average FC across ROI pairs within each window.
+2. **Edge-wise dFC variability**: standard deviation of each ROI-to-ROI connection across windows.
+3. **Window-to-window FC similarity**: similarity between whole-matrix FC patterns across windows.

 ### Dynamic FC 1: Window-Level Summary

 Using a sliding-window approach, the pilot run was divided into 45 overlapping windows.
 For each window, a Fisher z-transformed FC matrix was computed.